-- This section should be 150-250 words and only one paragraph. - Write in past tense and avoid passive voice. - Acronyms should be spelled out the first time they are used in the abstract, and then also the first time they are used in the text. - There should be no citations in the abstract. - Include the NASA EOs that were used and the partner organizations with whom you partnered. - Any changes made to the abstract should be reflected in your final in the Project Summary. - If you need to make changes to your abstract after you've submitted the Project Summary FD, send any updated versions to the Project Coordination team and ensure that the updated version is used on any subsequent deliverables and on your project page on DEVELOPedia.
+- This section should be 150-250 words and only one paragraph. - · Write in past tense and avoid passive voice. - Acronyms should be spelled out the first time they are used in the abstract, and then also the first time they are used in the text. - There should be no citations in the abstract. - Include the NASA EOs that were used and the partner organizations with whom you partnered. - Any changes made to the abstract should be reflected in your final in the Project Summary. - ° If you need to make changes to your abstract after you've submitted the Project Summary FD, send any updated versions to the Project Coordination team and ensure that the updated version is used on any subsequent deliverables and on your project page on DEVELOPedia.

-Commented [BMP(D1]: BEWARE!!!
+Commented [ZB1]: BEWARE!!!
 Deliverables written in google docs must be reformatted in Microsoft Word or PowerPoint before submission.
 DO NOT convert a google doc back into a Microsoft file!
 You must copy/paste all content directly onto the templates below.
+Google docs (including spreadsheets and slides) are not compatible with Microsoft Office.
+They will not download with the appropriate template specifications!

-Commented [BMP(D2]: Use this for EVERYTHING! (all deliverables and any separate attachments - images, etc.)
+Commented [ZB2]: Use this for EVERYTHING! (all required and optional deliverables and any separate attachments - images, etc.)

-- Node Acronyms: AL, ARC, AZ, CO, GA, GSFC, ID, JPL, LaRC, MA, MSFC, NC - Project App Area Short Hand: Ag, Disasters, Eco, Energy, HealthAQ, TI, Urban, Water - Draft: Either RD (rough draft) or FD (final draft) - Version: If for some reason you need to submit a 2nd or 3rd version of a draft, add \v2 or \v3 at the end
+- Node Acronyms: ARC, AZ, CO, GA, GSFC, ID, JPL, LaRC, MA, MSFC, NC - Project App Area Short Hand: Ag, Disasters, Eco, - Energy, HealthAQ, TI, Urban, Water • Draft: Either RD (rough draft) or FD (final draft)

+Version: If you need to submit a 2nd or 3rd version of a draft, add v2 or v3 at the end